 My past research focused on energy-efficient architectures for mobile GPUs:

 - "UNFOLD: A Memory-Efficient Speech Recognizer Using On-The-Fly WFST Composition".
 Reza Yazdani Aminabadi, Jose-Maria Arnau, Antonio Gonzalez.
-To appear in Proceedings of the IEEE/ACM International Symposium on Microarchitecture (MICRO), October 2017.
+In Proceedings of the IEEE/ACM International Symposium on Microarchitecture (MICRO), October 2017.

 - "An Ultra Low-Power Hardware Accelerator for Acoustic Scoring in Speech Recognition".
 Hamid Tabani, Jose-Maria Arnau, Jordi Tubella, Antonio Gonzalez.
-To appear in Proceedings of the 26th International Conference on Parallel Architectures and Compilation Techniques (PACT), September 2017.
+In Proceedings of the 26th International Conference on Parallel Architectures and Compilation Techniques (PACT), September 2017.

 - "An Ultra Low-Power Hardware Accelerator for Automatic Speech Recognition".
 Reza Yazdani Aminabadi, Albert Segura, Jose-Maria Arnau, Antonio Gonzalez.
 In Proceedings of the IEEE/ACM